 Should I wear a face mask?

-With the rates of COVID-19 rising in some parts of Australia, some of us now need to wear a face mask in public – it’s either required or recommended.
+With the rates of COVID-19 rising in parts of Australia, some of us now need to wear a face mask in public – it’s either required or recommended.
 It’s important that you stay up to date with the advice in your local area.

 If you are in an area where your state or local government has advised you should or must wear a mask in public, please follow their directions.
 You can stay up to date by regularly checking the QLD Health website or visit Australia.gov.au.